dogweather/forkful/content/en/typescript/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in TypeScript, a language built on JavaScript, allows you to access and manipulate the current date and time information.
-Programmers often need this functionality for creating timestamps, scheduling, and other time-sensitive features in their applications.

 ## How to:
 In TypeScript, you can use the `Date` object to get the current date and time.
 Here’s how you can do it: